topgabbie/project_9/readme.md

     ![webhook](images/webhookscfg.png)
 3. Click on the new item option on the Jenkins webpage and create a freestyle project.
     ![fresstyle](images/freestyle%20name%20jenkins.png)
-4. In the source code management section, paste the GitHub repo url, provide the GitHub credentials and save
+4. In the source code management section, paste the GitHub repo URL, provide the GitHub credentials and save
 5. On the GitHub homepage, click on the the freestyle project and select**build now** option to manually trigger a build from our GitHub.
    ![buildnow](images/buildnow.png)
 6. if build was successful, a build number ticked green will be generated below the console.
 You can also confirm the status of the build by inspecting the console output.